 This evidence would include records from law enforcement and crisis centers, any instances of sexually transmitted diseases, and statements from family members, friends or clergy.
 It would also include evidence of behavior changes such as request for duty transfer, deterioration in work performance and substance abuse.

 If you filed a claim for military sexual trauma and received an inadequate rating from the VA, you have the right to appeal.
-Berry Law Firm has been working with veterans throughout the Unites States for decades, guiding clients through the appeals process.
+Berry Law has been working with veterans throughout the Unites States for decades, guiding clients through the appeals process.
 If you are appealing a VA decision, please contact us online today.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.